Nonbacktracking spectral clustering of nonuniform hypergraphs: Nonbacktracking Operators and Belief Propagation

 On factor graphs which are trees, the updates \cref{eq:BP-1,eq:BP-2} converge, and the desired marginals can be obtained by computing the marginal message for node $i$:

 Our factor graph is admittedly not a tree.
 One possibility is to modify the belief propagation algorithm to account for loops~\cite{kirkleyBeliefPropagationNetworks2021}.
-We instead follow the standard argument that: \begin{itemize} \item The sparsity assumption on $\eta$ implies that the realized hypergraph is locally tree-like as $n$ grows large. \item The updates \cref{eq:BP-1,eq:BP-2} can be approximated by updates that travel only along the edges of the realized hypergraph. \end{itemize} Combined, these two points imply that BP can be approximated by an algorithm that takes place on a locally-treelike factor graph.
+We instead follow the standard argument that: \begin{itemize} \item The sparsity assumption on $\eta$ implies that the realized hypergraph is locally tree-like as $n$ grows large. \item The updates \cref{eq:BP-1,eq:BP-2} can be approximated by updates that travel only along the edges of the realized hypergraph. \end{itemize} Combined, these two points imply that BP can be approximated by an algorithm that takes place on a locally tree-like factor graph.
 The first point is discussed in the graph setting by \cite{decelleAsymptoticAnalysisStochastic2011}.
-The second has been argued heuristically in several papers \cite{decelleAsymptoticAnalysisStochastic2011,krzakalaSpectralRedemptionClustering2013,angeliniSpectralDetectionSparse2015}.
-We provide below a heuristic statement (\Cref{thm:BP}) that expresses the thrust of this argument.
-In \Cref{thm:edge-reduced-dynamics} (\Cref{sec:BP-proof}) we offer a rigorous statement with proof.
+The second has been argued heuristically in several papers \cite{decelleAsymptoticAnalysisStochastic2011,krzakalaSpectralRedemptionClustering2013,angeliniSpectralDetectionSparse2015}.\footnote{Rigorous guarantees for the correctness of similar algorithms in certain sequences of graphs converging to infinite random trees are also available \cite{demboIsingModelsLocally2010,demboGibbsMeasuresPhase2010,salez2011some}. } We provide below a heuristic statement (\Cref{thm:BP}) that expresses the thrust of this argument.
+We offer a rigorous statement with proof in \Cref{thm:edge-reduced-dynamics} (\Cref{sec:BP-proof}).